Takashiidobe/crabv6/README.md

 Following https://blog.henrygressmann.de/rust-os/2-shell/.
 Some changes including swapping out the allocator for `linked_list_allocator`.

-## Bugs
+## Notes

-- multiple CPUs spinning to 100% on start.
-Need to use `wfi` somehow in the main loop?
+- Secondary harts now use `wfi` to idle instead of busy spinning, so only the primary hart remains active while waiting for input.

 ## Initializing the file system